MichealReed/minigpu/minigpu/README.md

 ## Three Things to Know

-1. Dawn can take a while to build.
-Run with -v to see progress.
+1. Dawn can take a while to build and our builds need a recent version of CMake.
+Run with -v to see errors and progress.

 2. This package uses dart native assets.
 For flutter, you must be on the master channel and run